doiob/macdata/README.md

-Get your API key from https://macaddress.io
+1. Get your API key from https://macaddress.io
-Set your key in the shell execution environement. e.g for bash export MACAPIKEY='api key from macaddress.io'
+2. Set your key in the shell execution environement.
+e.g for bash
+ export MACAPIKEY='api key from macaddress.io'
-Run the following command
+3. Run the following command, pass MAC address on command line
  macvendor.py <MAC address>

 Common errors